 Some public anniversaries are annual, recalling a past event on that day each year – such as Christmas, Waitangi and Anzac days.
 Other anniversaries mark periods of special significance, such as silver (25 years) and golden (50 years) jubilees, and 100th anniversaries (centennials or centenaries).
 New Zealanders have commemorated these special anniversaries in a variety of ways.

-On arriving in New Zealand, Europeans quickly began recognising annual days of significance.
+After arriving in New Zealand, Europeans began recognising annual days of significance.
 These included saints’ days and provincial anniversaries, which usually marked the date of first arrival of settlers.
 It obviously took time until jubilees attained importance.
 In 1865 the 25th year of the colony’s existence was briefly noted in Wellington and Auckland, but the celebrations were no different from the annual anniversary day, with regattas the major drawcard.
 The 1869 centenary of explorer James Cook’s first visit to New Zealand passed with almost no mention.

 Cambridge had its own form of celebration: ‘Notwithstanding the wretchedly wet day, the inhabitants of Cambridge went in wholesale for celebrating the Jubilee, and right royally must they have done so, for at a comparatively early period of the day many might be met with who had been drinking Her Majesty's health in something evidently stronger than hop beer.
 As the day progressed some of these individuals became rather too demonstrative, and had it not been Jubilee time the constable would no doubt have had a few lodgers.’1